SofGuzman-Mx/Java-Spark-for-web-apps/README.md

 # E-commerce API with Java Spark

-This project is a RESTful API for a basic e-commerce system, developed using the *Java Spark* micro-framework.
-The API supports customer management, product catalog viewing, and shopping cart administration.
-Authentication is handled via JSON Web Tokens (JWT).
+This project is a full-stack e-commerce platform built with Java Spark, designed to support product catalog browsing, user authentication, and shopping cart functionality.
+It integrates backend logic with dynamic frontend rendering using Mustache templates and Bootstrap 5.
+The system is scalable, secure, and adaptable to future business needs.

 ## Key Features